Lake Armington

 Camp Walt Whitman is located at the south end of the lake.
-The Appalachian Trail passes over Ore Hill about one mile east of the lake.
+The Appalachian Trail passes over Ore Hill, located about one mile east of the lake.

 The lake is classified as a warmwater fishery, with observed species including rainbow trout, brown trout, smallmouth bass, chain pickerel, and horned pout.
-Boat access is available at the northeast end of the lake, off New Hampshire Route 25C.
+Boat access to the lake is available at the northeast end, off New Hampshire Route 25C.